SQL Server on Virtual Machines

 If you have SQL Server or Windows Server 2008 and 2008 R2 but don’t have Software Assurance, you can now migrate to Azure and get extended security updates for free for three years.
 Learn more.

 - Total cost of ownership (TCO) is up to five times lower than with SQL Server on Amazon Web Services EC2.
 Cost difference includes Azure Hybrid Benefit for Windows Server (exclusive to Azure) and a three-year offer of free Extended Security Updates in Azure Virtual Machines for no additional costs.
-Prices are as of October 24, 2018 and subject to change.
+Prices are as of 24 October, 2018 and subject to change.
 Actual regional pricing and program discounts may apply.
-Actual savings may vary based on region, instance size, and performance tier.
+Actual savings may vary based on region, instance size and performance tier.
 Savings exclude Software Assurance costs, which may vary based on Volume Licensing agreement.
 Contact your sales representative for more information.
 Learn more.

-- Performance claims reflect comparison of throughput at a given price point for SQL Server on Azure Virtual Machines with Premium SSD versus AWS General Purpose IOPS, and SQL Server on Azure Virtual Machines with Ultra Disk versus SQL Server on AWS EC2 with Provisioned IOPS.
+- Performance claims reflect comparison of throughput at a given price point for SQL Server on Azure Virtual Machines with Premium SSD versus AWS General Purpose IOPS and SQL Server on Azure Virtual Machines with Ultra Disk versus SQL Server on AWS EC2 with Provisioned IOPS.
 Premium SSD is currently Generally Available to purchase.
 Ultra Disk is currently in limited private preview and will be generally available to purchase in the near future.
 To evaluate performance, we used the HammerDB implementation of the industry-standard TPC-C benchmark.
 The HammerDB TPC-C workload is derived from the TPC-C benchmark and as such is not comparable to published TPC-C results, as the HammerDB TPC-C results do not comply with the TPC-C benchmark.
-The HammerDB implementation of TPC-C can be described as follows: the schema and data were generated by HammerDB, the transactions were compliant with the standards set by TPC-C as implemented by HammerDB, the primary metric used was the total number of all transactions completed during the measurement interval, and the price performance metric was calculated as dollars per transaction which is defined as the normalized cost of running the HammerDB TPC-C workload on each of the platforms.
+The HammerDB implementation of TPC-C can be described as follows: the schema and data were generated by HammerDB, the transactions were compliant with the standards set by TPC-C as implemented by HammerDB, the primary metric used was the total number of all transactions completed during the measurement interval and the price performance metric was calculated as dollars per transaction which is defined as the normalised cost of running the HammerDB TPC-C workload on each of the platforms.